 Unnecessary duplication of monitoring must be avoided and monitoring efforts must be harmonised and integrated, where possible and desirable - especially across the various spheres of government, with other existing monitoring programmes.
-Monitoring programmes must be appropriately resourced and strengthened to support the heightened efforts to clamp down on anthropogenic eutrophication and excessive nutrient-loading.
-Eutrophication-related information requirements can vary considerably and depend on, among other factors, the spatial scale of interest (FIGURE 50).
+Monitoring programmes must be appropriately resourced and strengthened to support the heightened efforts to clamp down on excessive nutrient-loading and anthropogenic eutrophication.
+Eutrophication-related information requirements can vary considerably and depend on, among other factors, the spatial scale of interest (FIGURE 54).

-FIGURE 50: Hierarchy of information requirements for eutrophication management [adapted from DWAF, 2006e, p.9].
+FIGURE 54: Hierarchy of information requirements for eutrophication management [adapted from DWAF, 2006e, p.9].

-The following programmes for domestic status and trends monitoring must be maintained:
+The following programmes for domestic resource quality status and trends monitoring and reporting must be maintained: